-This procedure represents a gross calibration; armed with the ZORD value we can measure a source having known line emission to refine the calibration.
+This procedure represents a gross calibration; armed with the zord value one can measure a source having known line emission to refine the calibration.

 To this end a mercury lamp is typically employed, which emits a number of spectral lines in the region 250-700nm, whose position never changes.